noernimat/EDA_for_dataset/README.md

 5  Thursday
 6  Friday
 ```
-Mostly, the undiscipline numbers come from the day of the week.
+Mostly, the discipline numbers come from the day of the week.

 ___